 Going to the doctor may not be a fun experience, but you should be able to trust that any medical professional is going to treat you with the consideration and care you deserve.
 Unfortunately, not every healthcare provider meets this basic standard.
 This can lead to patients suffering severe or even life-threatening harm.

 Filing a lawsuit against a medical professional for negligence is complex.
 You will need help from a seasoned attorney like Founding Partner Jon Ostroff or Managing Partner Rich Godshall to navigate the process.
-Let a Quakertown medical malpractice lawyer at Ostroff Injury Law fight tirelessly to support you throughout the healing process and get the payments you deserve from the people who harmed you.
+Let a Quakertown medical malpractice lawyer at Ostroff Godshall Injury and Accident Lawyers fight tirelessly to support you throughout the healing process and get the payments you deserve from the people who harmed you.

 Our winning team is not afraid to stand up to large pharmaceutical companies and hospital systems.
 We have won millions in medical malpractice verdicts and settlements, including a $1.3 million pre-trial settlement for a patient who suffered injuries when her doctor cut a nerve in her shoulder while performing a simple biopsy.
 Let us put our experience to work for you.